Pella, Iowa 50219

 Central: It's what you do, who you meet and who you are on campus.
 The college nurtures relationships and inspires activity.

-96% are employed, enrolled in grad school or doing sustained service within a year of graduation.
+93 percent are employed, enrolled in graduate school or doing sustained service within a year

 11 pre-professional programs in health with shadowing opportunities at Pella Regional Health Center and Broadlawns Medical Center in Des Moines.